Medical Insurance Coding Basics

 While a medical billing employee handles the flow of the billing statements, a medical insurance coding specialist is tasked with the responsibility to capture a patient’s story by using the correct codes to create a specific narrative for each person.
 In order for the proper reimbursement to be issued in a timely fashion, these codes must be entered in a manner that is specific as possible.

-What Does a Typical Day Look Like for a Medical Insurance Coding Specialist?
+What Does a Medical Insurance Coder Do?

 A medical insurance coding specialist will often start their day by sifting through the previous day's set of codes.
 The records they are responsible for analyzing will alter whether a coding specialist works on an inpatient or outpatient basis.
 In addition, the specific job requirements of a medical coding specialist may require additional education or a specialized educational training program.